SimmonsRitchie/pa_restaurant_inspection_scraper/readme.md

 ### Pa.
 Restaurant Inspection Scraper

 This program scrapes county or city restaurant inspections from the Pa.
-Dept of Agriculture website and then emails a summary of violators and non-violators to a chosen email address
+Dept of Agriculture website and then emails a summary of violators and non-violators to a chosen email address.

 ### Prerequisites